On This Day in History: January 3

 - An Atlantic coast storm sets the lowest confirmed barometric pressure reading for a non-tropical system in the continental United States.

 - A magnitude 7.7 earthquake destroys the city of Almaty in Russian Turkestan.

-- A gun battle in the East End of London left two dead and sparked a political row over the involvement of then-Home Secretary Winston Churchill.
+- A gun battle in the East End of London leaves two dead.
+It sparked a political row over the involvement of then-Home Secretary Winston Churchill.